Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Lift Range: Minimum and Maximum Height

 Minimum saddle height is how low the jack sits retracted — standard units are ~130–150 mm.
 Fine for stock cars, but a lowered car may clear 90–110 mm or less, so a standard jack won't fit.
-Maximum lift height sets your working room — a jack topping out at 380 mm gets the tyres off but leaves little room; for suspension or exhaust work you want 480–520 mm or more.
+Maximum lift height sets your working room — a jack topping out at 380 mm gets the tires off but leaves little room; for suspension or exhaust work you want 480–520 mm or more.
 Check both against your specific car.

 Low-Profile (Low-Entry) Jacks for Lowered Cars